PuyaoGe1997/puyaoge1997.github.io/personal.md

 <h3> Hobbies</h3>
 <ul>
   <li>
-    🏀 <strong>Basketball</strong>: I enjoy playing basketball and have been a devoted fan of the <strong>Houston Rockets</strong> 🚀 for more than 20 years.
-Since living in the U.S., I have also become a proud supporter of the <strong>UNC Tar Heels</strong> 🐏.
+    🏀 <strong>Basketball</strong>: I like playing basketball and have been a devoted fan of the <strong>Houston Rockets</strong> 🚀 for more than 20 years.
+Since living in the U.S., I have also become a  supporter of the <strong>UNC Tar Heels</strong> 🐏.
   </li>
   <li>
-    ⚽ <strong>Soccer</strong>: I’m also a long-time soccer enthusiast and have supported <strong>Real Madrid</strong> 👑 for nearly 20 years.
+    ⚽ <strong>Soccer</strong>: I’m also a soccer enthusiast and have supported <strong>Real Madrid</strong> 👑 for nearly 20 years.
   </li>
   <li>
     🏓 <strong>Table Tennis</strong>: I can also play table tennis.